gjkrediet/Fossil_Dutch_Weather/README.md

 Endif

-You may woant to catch other requests for other apps, witch you should also include in this dispatcher (see https://codeberg.org/Freeyourgadget/Gadgetbridge/wiki/Fossil-Hybrid-HR#commute-app).
+You may woant to catch other requests for other apps, which you should also include in this dispatcher (see https://codeberg.org/Freeyourgadget/Gadgetbridge/wiki/Fossil-Hybrid-HR#commute-app).

 Intents sent to Gadgetbridge are one with knmi-data and one with buienradar-data.